-In this episode of Path to Zero, Host Tucker Perkins welcomes Joy Alafia, president and CEO of the Western Propane Gas Association, to discuss renewable propane as the clean and sustainable fuel of the future.
+In this episode of Path to Zero, Host Tucker Perkins welcomes Joy Alafia, former president and CEO of the Western Propane Gas Association, to discuss renewable propane as the clean and sustainable fuel of the future.

 Recent trends across states, communities, regulators and government agencies show a commitment to address climate change, which has led to all types of energy sources becoming cleaner.